-- To achieve high standards in Research and Development. - Research projects - Educational and Social research project will be taken into consideration. - To improve Core Computational and ICT facility. - To take up consultancy projects - To implement some modules of ERP system. - To encourage faculty for doing Ph.D, recruit faculty having Ph.D qualification which will give better ranking in NIRF

-2020 - To establish Incubation centre. - To promote more Industry and Premier Institute connectivity. - To establish Industry sponsored Laboratory. - To sign two MOUs for each department as well as MOU with BARC. - To organize international conference and FDP/STTP programmes.
+To achieve high standards in Research and Development. - Research projects - Educational and Social research project will be taken into consideration. - To improve Core Computational and ICT facility. - To take up consultancy projects - To implement some modules of ERP system. - To encourage faculty for doing Ph.D, recruit faculty having Ph.D qualification which will give better ranking in NIRF 2021 - To establish Incubation centre. - To promote more Industry and Premier Institute connectivity. - To establish Industry sponsored Laboratory. - To sign 3 MOUs for each department as well as MOU with BARC. - To organize international conference and FDP/STTP programmes. - To lay a path to upgrade grade of NAAC.